-Monument Mining Limited (TSX-V:MMY, FSE:D7Q1)("Monument" or "the Company") is an established Canadian gold producer and mining asset developer with production cash costs among the lowest in the world.
+Monument Mining Limited (TSX-V:MMY, FSE:D7Q1)("Monument" or "the Company") is an established Canadian gold producer and mining asset developer.
 The Company's 100% owned primary gold and polymetallic properties are located in Pahang State within the Central Gold Belt of western Malaysia.
 These properties include a pipeline of gold mineral properties comprising the Selinsing Gold Mine ("Selinsing"), the Buffalo Reef Property ("Buffalo Reef") and the Famehub properties ("Famehub"), and the Mengapur Polymetallic Project ("Mengapur") at the development stage.
+The Company also owns the Murchison Gold Project in western Australia.